FAQ

 Do I have to speak with police if I have been arrested?

-No. The U.S. Constitution mandates that individuals who are arrested do not have to speak with police, except for providing basic information.
-You have the choice of whether or not to speak with police, but it is generally recommended that you speak with an attorney first.
+No. The U.S. Constitution mandates that individuals who are arrested do not have to speak with police, except to provide basic information.
+You have the choice of whether to speak with police, but it is generally recommended that you speak with an attorney first.

 What is an arraignment?